LesFerch/WinSetView/Manual.md

 ### ⛶ (Re-center) Button

-WinSetView now remembers its window size and position.
+WinSetView remembers its window size and position.
 Click the re-center button to move and resize the WinSetView window back to its default of centered, full height on the primary display.
 Pressing any function key (i.e. **F1** - **F12**) will also re-center the window.
 This can be handy if WinSetView has loaded off-screen (e.g. due to a change of monitors or their position).

 ### Language Menu